Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Sep 8
 I was able to get a very good system design with the help of Claude.
 It is not refined but it has helped me clean some of my thoughts.
 And now I think I want to do something drastic again.
-I want to change from having it based on role, to based on core modules, this way I can keep
+I want to change from having it based on role, to based on core modules, this way I can keep (Forgot what I was adding here).

+Sep 17
+I'm in the middle of refactoring, I have already done the backend.
+Refactoring the frontend has been harder since I'm having to implement Redux, Axios, and other things.